bitcoin-computer/monorepo/packages/docs/Examples/swap.md

 ## Swap using a Static Function

-The basic swap described above has the disadvantage that it creates a smart object for the swap that is not useful after the swap was executed.
-When this smart object is created a UTXO is also created.
-As this UTXO has to be payed for by the user, it would be better to avoid creating the superfluous object in the first place.
+The basic swap described above has the disadvantage that it creates a smart object for the swap that is not useful after the swap was executed and that has to be paid for.
+To avoid creating the superfluous object in the first place a static function can be used as described next.

 ### Smart Contract

-This is possible by using a static function as shown below.
-When the `exec` function is executed, a transaction is created that updates the two smart object in the arguments without creating an extra object.
+When the static `exec` is executed, a transaction is created that updates the two smart object in the arguments without creating an extra object.
+When the transaction is included in the blockchain the owners of the arguments are exchanged.

 ```ts